12. Streams

 returned on this read.

-Otherwise, when an error or the end of the stream is encountered, the the null value for the type is set and the input stream remains pointing where it was before the error occured.
+When an error occurs the the null value is assigned and the input stream remains pointing to the same position as before the read occured.

 The program below demonstrates 4 reads which set the error states 1,0,0,2 respectively.